How to Hire Full Stack Developers: What You Need to Know

 6. HTTP and REST

 The Hypertext Transfer Protocol (HTTP) is the basis for data transfer on the Internet, such as loading webpages, streaming videos, and other forms of communication between web browsers and web servers.
 It’s the basis of most of our everyday interactions on the Internet.
-HTTP enables the communication between web clients and web servers through requests and responses.
+HTTP enables communication between web clients and web servers through requests and responses.

 Representative State Transfer (REST) is an architectural standard.
 It makes it easy for computer systems to communicate with each other.
 RESTful systems use HTTP to collect data and perform various operations.
-REST provides communication between the front-end and back-end.
+REST provides communication between the front end and back end.

 7. Soft Skills

-If you hire a full stack developer, you should also understand whether they have the necessary personality characteristics to handle the job.
+If you hire a full-stack developer, you should also understand whether they have the necessary personality characteristics to handle the job.
 For example, a talented full-stack developer should have the following soft skills:

 Where to Find Full-Stack Developers?